nrs-org/novelslop/content/vol_01/chap_04.typ

   She turned off her phone and tucked it away in her school bag.
 It was then announced that the train was about to stop at the next station.

   The door opened.
-All that remaining was a quick 5-minute walk to school.
+All that remaining was a quick five-minute walk to school.

   Since it was somewhat early, there were not many students walking on the same path as her.
-Most of them seemed to be her seniors, and they probably had some stuff to do before the new school year started.
+Most of them seemed to be senior students, and they probably had some stuff to do before the new school year started.

-  Soon enough, she arrived at the school gate.
+  Soon enough, Mona arrived at the school gate.

   The wrought iron, old-style school gate looked much wider than what Mona recalled from her impressions through internet photos.